 Prevent prescription drug misuse and abuse in your home!
 With everyone spending more time at home these days, many of us are cleaning and organizing more than ever.
 An important part of our homes to focus on during this time is our medicine cabinets.
 Many of us have expired, unused or unwanted prescription drugs at home.
 Taking inventory of your medicine cabinet and cleaning it out regularly is a powerful prevention tool, especially if you have children.
 Safe storage and disposal of medications reduce opportunities for easy access and the chance that your medications will be used in ways that are unsafe or illegal.

-While the most recent DEA National Prescription Drug Take Back Day has been postponed and local drop box locations may be inaccessible, there are definitely ways you can clean out your medicine cabinet and safely dispose of prescription drugs without leaving your home!
+Whether you have missed a recent DEA National Prescription Drug Take Back Day or local drop box locations are inaccessible, there are definitely ways you can clean out your medicine cabinet and safely dispose of prescription drugs without leaving your home!

 How to Clean Out Your Medicine Cabinet